 - Funding available to student presenters to assist with conference travel

-- Extensive updated resources for personality, cognitive, neuropsychological, and forensic assessment, with assessment
+- Extensive updated resources for personality, cognitive, neuropsychological, and forensic assessment.

 - Student Council actively involved in program development, professional development, community service,